Symbian9/qmapshack-doc-wiki/DocBasicsMapDem.md

 ## Installing Raster Maps or DEM Data

-This is a bit tricky.
 Usually this kind of data is very large.
-And because it is large it is split into several files.
-But as we have learned QMapShack needs a single file to be listed.
+And because it is large, it is split into several files.
+But, as we have learned, QMapShack needs a single file to be listed.
 That is the point where GDAL's virtual file format (\*.vrt) jumps in.
 This is just a text file that defines what files in your folder should be taken as single data set.
 This sounds more complicated than it really is, because QMapShack provides you a tool.
 Open it with ***Tool->VRT Builder***.

 ![Alt text](images/DocBasicsMapDem/qmapshack1.png)